*This post may contain affiliate links. Please see my disclosure for more details!*

 I use these tins for when I am making 6” cakes – I use them because I can easily make a deeper sponge (like these sponges) to then cut in half later, and I really recommend them.
 They are not loose bottomed tins, but as long as you line the base, the sponges are easily removed.

-If I was to do an 8” version of these cakes, I would do a 500g mix – 500g butter, sugar, flour and eggs, split into the two tins and baked at 170ºc/150ºfan and bake for 50-60 minutes – the main difference between different tin sizes, is the timings.
+If I was to do an 8” version of my blogs 7th birthday cake, I would do a 500g mix – 500g butter, sugar, flour and eggs, split into the two tins and baked at 170ºc/150ºfan and bake for 50-60 minutes – the main difference between different tin sizes, is the timings.

 I tend to leave this sort of cake to cool fully, and then wrap and freeze until required – as I love to make a sponge in advance.
 I don’t know about anyone else, but I find it much easier to bake and decorate on different days!

-For the decoration, I just used a simple American buttercream frosting because it is so easy to do – use block unsalted butter, and icing sugar, and make a thick and lovely frosting that can work wonders.
+For my blogs 7th birthday cake decoration, I just used a simple American buttercream frosting because it is so easy to do – use block unsalted butter, and icing sugar, and make a thick and lovely frosting that can work wonders.
 Do NOT use a spread of any kind for the buttercream!

 I beat the buttercream for ages on it’s own to make it light and fluffy – and added in a small amount of white food colouring just to lighten it even further.
 I then took a small spoonful of the buttercream, and coloured one a pale pink using this food colouring, and then the other an aqua colour using this colour!
 The colours were meant to match my book.. seemed appropriate.